 “I’d like to come to see the progress at the inn one of these days,” Elmer said.

 “Stop by any time, Gramps.”

 “Have a good day, you guys,” Noah said as he headed for the door with a smile and a wave for Megan.

-There were plusses to living in a small town where everyone knew you, and there were minuses to being known.
+There were pluses to living in a small town where everyone knew you.
+There were also minuses to being so well known.

 The last thing on God’s green earth he wanted to do was relive that nightmare, even if it meant his mother would never again say her name in his presence.
 Since he didn’t want to talk about what’d happened, he supposed he had to put up with the occasional question even after all this time.

-He stopped short at the sight of the architect, Brianna Esposito, her white project manager hardhat covering dark curly hair and standing outside the back door, hands on her hips, glaring at him with fire in her dark eyes.
+He stopped short at the sight of the architect, Brianna Esposito, her white project manager hard hat covering dark curly hair.
+She stood outside the back door, hands on her hips, glaring at him with fire in her dark eyes.

 No way at all.

 “Truth is everybody is going to hurt you: You just gotta find the ones worth suffering for.” —(Author unknown, sometimes credited to Bob Marley)